AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

       ![Sites load weight](/help/assets/configure-pipelines/add-prod5.png)

-   1. Under the **Assets Performance Testing Distribution** section, you define the test distribution of images and PDFs as well as define your own test assets.
+   1. Under the **Assets Performance Testing Distribution** section, you define the test distribution of images and PDFs and define your own test assets.

       * **Images** - Adjust the slider to adjust the test split between images and PDFs.
       * **PDFs** - Adjust the slider to adjust the test split between images and PDFs.